ffxsam/ffx-meteor-react-boilerplate/README.md

     $ npm run scaffold

-which will remove the `.git` folder and this `README.md`.
+which will remove the `.git` folder and this `README.md`, give you a proper working `package.json` file, and finally set up a starting folder structure.

 ## Exploring the Example Project

-The example project shows all the basics of React, Redux and Thunks working together with Meteor.
-It's a separate branch of the project, so just switch to the `example` branch to see it, or run:
+The example project shows all the basics of React, Redux and Redux thunks working together with Meteor.
+It's a separate branch of the project, so just switch to the `example` branch to see it:

-    $ npm run example
+    $ git checkout example

+This _must_ be done before running `npm run scaffold`, since that script will destroy the `.git` folder.
 Explanations can be found in the comments of the code, so check there.
-Your starting point should be `/client/routes.jsx`.
+Your starting point should be `/client/routes.js`.
 From that point, comments will guide you through the rest of the application.
-Use `npm run exit` to get out of the example (same as `git checkout -f master`).
+Use `git checkout -f master` to get out of the example.

 ## Future Ideas